Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: (Non-)coercive quadratic ISS Lyapunov functions for analytic systems on Hilbert spaces

-Here we adapt the construction \eqref{eq:LFV-2} to obtain a family of non-coercive Lyapunov functions.
+We now obtain a family of non-coercive Lyapunov functions.
 This result shows that there is a transition from the non-coercive case ($q=0$) to the coercive case ($q=1/2$ and under the additional assumption that $X$ is a Hilbert space and the semigroup is similar to a contraction).